AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Wyoming $250 Suspended license

-Aside from facing fees and penalties, if you get into an at-fault accident, you’ll be responsible for the property damage and bodily injuries of both you and the other driver or drivers involved.
+Aside from facing fees and penalties, if you get into an at-fault accident in an at-fault state, you’ll be responsible for the property damage and bodily injuries of both you and the other driver or drivers involved.
 This can be expensive.
 Not having the money to pay for this could result in a lawsuit and further fines; your wages could even be garnished, in extreme cases.

 States That Allow Bonds Instead of Car Insurance

-Technically, every state has a self-insurance option, which usually requires tens of thousands of dollars to obtain as well as more than 25 vehicles owned.
+Technically, every state has a self-insurance option, which usually requires tens of thousands of dollars to obtain as well as more than 25 vehicles owned in some cases.
 While self-insurance isn’t an option for most people, it may be an option for businesses or organizations with large fleets of vehicles, such as universities.
 See below for your state’s self-insurance requirements.

 State Is self-insurance allowed?
 Minimum requirements